Mixolyde/erlang-survival/README.md

 The player is an explorer who has crashed on an alien planet, and must cross a dangerous landscape to reach safe haven in a research station.

-## Game details/inspiration
+## Game rules/details/inspiration
  * Atari PC game: http://www.atarimania.com/game-atari-400-800-xl-xe-survival_5201.html
  * Board Game http://boardgamegeek.com/boardgame/3042/survival-the-barbarian

 ## Completed
  * Rebar setup of application according to OTP style
- * Basic FSM for running the game
+ * Minimal FSM behavior for running the game
  * Some records and lists in the header
  * New weapon and player record creators
  * Eunit tests for current functions and start/stop of FSM